 NVB (Dutch Banking Association)

-- Represented Credit Suisse in an investigation by the European Commission into the foreign exchange markets.
+- Representing Credit Suisse in investigations by the European Commission into (i) the foreign exchange (FX) markets and (ii) the US Dollars denominated supra-sovereign, sovereign and agency (SSA) bonds markets.

 Other key lawyers: